CSS Manassas: Description

 Covered with 1.25 in iron plating, her above-water hull was reshaped into a curved "turtle-back" form; at its lowest when fully loaded, the hull projected only 6 1/2 feet above the waterline, not counting her smokestacks (surviving accounts and period illustrations vary showing Manassas was equipped with either a single or two side-by-side smokestacks, possibly slanted back at a rakish angle).
 The convex shape of her iron-plated topside was intended to cause cannon shot to glance off harmlessly.
 She was 128 ft in length, overall, and had a 26 ft hull beam and 11 ft draught.
 Her bow was fitted with a pointed iron ram to stave holes in Union vessels, and she also carried a forward-firing cannon behind a single gun port with an armored shutter.
-Her low profile made her a difficult target, while her curved armor iron plate protected her against all but the most well-directed Union cannon fire.
+Her low profile made her a difficult target, while her curved armor plating protected her against all but the most well-directed Union cannon fire.
 Lying low in the water, she looked like a floating cigar or egg and was described by Union intelligence as a "hellish machine."